 Payments for ecosystem services and promotion of plant-based diets are probably the two lowest hanging fruits, the two most cost-effective interventions to reduce the global carbon footprint.
 They are able to reduce the greenhouse gas emissions in a short term (less than 10 years).
 Reducing emissions the next few years instead of in the far future is important, because we have to avoid exceeding hidden thresholds in the global climate system that could result in a runaway global warming due to positive feedback loops in the climate system.
 The earlier we reduce our global carbon footprint, the lower the risk of transgressing a hidden climate threshold.

 However, not everyone can pick this lowest hanging fruit.
 Our global greenhouse gas emissions cannot be offset with merely those two cost-effective interventions.
 Over the longer term, after a few years, we will need other climate-friendly solutions.
 We can invest in e.g. renewable energy, but our current technologies are not yet the most climate-friendly.
 It might be much better to invest in scientific research, to invent new climate-friendly technologies that can be applied in the future.
-According to some economists and the Copenhagen Consensus Center, the benefit-cost ratio of doing more energy research could be 11 euro benefits (increased social, economic and environmental good) per 1 euro spent (invested costs).
+According to some economists and the Copenhagen Consensus Center, the benefit-cost ratio of doing more clean energy research could be 11 euro benefits (increased social, economic and environmental good) per 1 euro spent (invested costs).
 That benefit-cost ratio is an order of magnitude higher than 1 and could be much higher than e.g. doubling renewable energy or doubling energy efficiency with our current technologies.

 Therefore, I also donated 100 dollar to cutting edge research done by one of the most prestigious technology universities: the Massachusetts Institute of Technology with its Energy Initiative Fund.
 We cannot predict how much CO2 will be avoided by donating to research because we are uncertain about the new technologies that will be invented.
 But this investment may be worth 1100 dollar of benefits.
 Addendum (2019): Let’s Fund has made a comprehensive analysis, arguing for the importance of clean energy research and development.
 They propose a donation to the Clean Energy Innovation program at the Information Technology and Innovation Foundation (ITIF).

 Apart from developing more climate-friendly energy technologies, also our food system can become more climate-friendly.
 One possibly very effective new food technology is clean meat: lab grown meat without the animal.
 The production of clean meat can become much more climate-friendly compared to the production of animal meat.
 Therefore I also donated 100 euro to the Good Food Institute, also a top charity recommended by Animal Charity Evaluators.